jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 ### Benefits of scenario planning

-  + Helps agencies engage in a more informed and strategic transportation decision-making process
+  + Helps agencies align informed and strategic transportation decision-making with regional goals
-  + Used in conjunction with a charrette or chips games, can help stakeholders better understand and visualize future transportation and land use patterns
+  + Integrates regional transportation and local land use stakeholders to collectively better understand and visualize future transportation and land use patterns
+  + Improves public and stakeholder involvement through coordinated outreach
-  + Scenario planning software programs can also help develop and assess scenarios, visualize the differences between alternatives, and encourage stakeholder participation
+  + Scenario planning software helps develop and assess scenarios and visualize the differences between alternatives
+  + Broadens agency and public understanding by exploring future challenges and opportunities.
 ### Scenario planning at FHWA/FTA

 <table>